Logo

 Pros of sports betting for profit:

-• Mathematically possible
+• Mathematically possible and provable through CLV tracking

-• Can generate real income
+• Can generate meaningful side income ($500-$2,000/month) with moderate effort

 Cons:

-• Requires capital to make meaningful money
+• Requires capital to make meaningful money.
+A $500 bankroll generates coffee money, not rent money

 Summary